 3. Street markets

 One of the coolest things to do in Palermo is venturing through its bustling street markets.
 It’s here that you’ll get a real feel for the city and its fantastic people.
-Not to mention that these are a true street-eater’s paradise, with tens of food stalls selling popular local snacks like arancine, panelle and sfincione.
-The biggest markets are Ballarò, Vucciria and Capo.
+Not to mention that these are a true paradise for street-eaters, with tens of food stalls selling popular local snacks like arancine, panelle and sfincione.
+The biggest markets are Ballarò, Vucciria, and Capo.
 Whatever you decide to visit, be prepared to hear a lot of yelling!

 4. Teatro Massimo